s-innovations/S-Innovations.ServiceFabric.Unity/README.md

 ### S-Innovations Gateway
 In S-Innovations Gateway the dependency injection is used for greating a gateway application using nginx, that allows hosting of microservices on dotnet core in service fabric.
 It uses letsencrypt to automatically set up certificates and ssloffloading for backend services.

+Below there is also two examples of using the gateway + dependency injection.

 TODO:
 - [] Insert URL